Why You Should Ignore Every Founder's Story About How They Started Their Company

-He got a measily 5% from his own brother & a store manager and had to borrow the other 95% (signing their house and all their other stores as collatoral).
+He got a measly 5% from his own brother & a store manager and had to borrow the other 95% (signing their house and all their other stores as collateral).

 Even the great Sam Walton couldn’t find investors to start the 1st Walmart, on the back of a near-perfect record in retail.